The Design Sprint

 The Google Design Sprint is a loosely based Agile method to design and validate quickly a business idea.

-It's a structured process with a tight deadline and a fixed and well-encoded time-frame.
-Everything has to happen in a full working week, five full-time days.
 The team should be composed of a maximum of 6-8 persons and it should be diverse and multidisciplinary because different skills are required in order to cover all the tasks the sprint requires.

 According to its proponents, it is an efficient and affordable way to validate a product or service idea before going to invest big money on implementation.